 Tip 4: What Problem Does Your Product or Service Solve?

 - Do you own a store?
-Develop a plan to highlight a particular product, and run a campaign.
+Then, develop a plan to highlight a particular product and run a campaign.

 - Do you provide a service?
-What valuable information can you provide your client, and build thought leadership?
+What valuable information can you provide your client, and build brand authority and thought leadership?

 Tip 5: Who Should Run Your Social Media Marketing?

-- Do you have content strategy plans in place?
+- Do you have a content strategy and content calendar?

 - Can you afford to hire a regular employee or would a freelancer be a better fit?